nghianguyentek/english/vocabulary/c/contempt-n.md

 /kənˈtempt/ [🔊](https://www.oxfordlearnersdictionaries.com/media/english/uk_pron/x/xco/xcont/xcontempt__gb_1.mp3) [🔊](https://www.oxfordlearnersdictionaries.com/media/english/us_pron/x/xco/xcont/xcontempt__us_1.mp3)

-Uncountable, singular

-## (Feelings) the feeling that somebody/something is without value and deserves no respect at all (coi thường/khinh; khinh thường/miệt/rẻ)

-- with contempt
-- beneath contempt
-- in contempt
--

-## (Feelings) contempt for something - a lack of worry or fear about rules, danger, etc. (bất chấp; mặc kệ)
+con-tempt /kən-ˈtempt/

+## 1.

+### the feeling that a person or a thing is beneath consideration, worthless, or deserving scorn

+scorn, disdain, disrespect, deprecation, disparagement, denigration, opprobrium, odium, obloquy, scornfulness, derision, mockery, ridicule, disgust, loathing, detestation, abhorrence, hatred, contumely

+Opposite respect

+### disregard for something that should be taken into account

+disrespect, disregard, slighting, neglect, contumacy

+Opposite respect

+### the offense of being disobedient to or disrespectful of a court of law and its officers